-This Vegetarian Mexican Street Corn is made with sweet corn and mixed with roasted cherry tomatoes.
-Served in a Taco Bowl and perfect Cinco De Mayo recipe
+This Vegetarian Mexican Street Corn is made with sweet corn with roasted cherry tomatoes.
+Served in a homemade Taco Bowl.
+This vegetarian elote recipe is quick dinner recipe.

 Are you a fan of street foods?